scribe-security/docs/docs/valint/attestations.md

 The Sigstore-based KMS signer allows users to sign artifacts using various KMS providers.
 Refer to the [Sigstore documentation](https://docs.sigstore.dev/key_management/overview/) for more details.

-To use KMS with Valint, provide a `kms-ref` in the following format:
+To use KMS with Valint, provide a `kms` reference in the following format:

 `<provider>://<key>`